civol/HDLRuby/tuto/tutorial_sw.md

 Where `base` is another data type and `range` describes the range of indexes used for accessing its elements individually.
 In addition, there are three root data types used for building all the other ones:

- * `bit`: for boolean, or 1-bit unsigned values, i.e., the only possible values are 0 and 1.
+ * `bit`: for boolean or 1-bit unsigned values, i.e., the only possible values are 0 and 1.

  * `signed`: for 1-bit signed values in 2's complement, i.e., the only possible values are 0 and -1.